KenJackson/lansmtpd/README.md

 Central Configuration
 ---------------------

-Lansmtpd enables the consolidation of email configuration infomation.
+Lansmtpd enables the consolidation of email configuration information.
 Only this daemon needs to know the email providers and credentials.

 Mail user agents (MUAs) such as 'thunderbird', 'evolution', 'mailx' or 'mutt' on machines connected to the LAN may be configured to send all mail